 Before investors and their brokers source short-term loans, there are some key considerations to be made:

 It’s important to plan how you intend to repay the loan at the end of your term.
 Plan adequate time into your loan to mitigate any unforeseen delays to your exit.
 Discover our top 5 most commonly used exit strategies, for inspiration.

 The timeline for repayment is key, particularly for refurbishment or renovation projects.
 Whilst funds can be released quickly, it’s important investors calculate their monthly repayment capacity before agreeing to a repayment date or period.
 In short, investors should have a clear idea of how and when they’ll repay the loan.
 However, we understand that sometimes not everything goes to plan, so our dedicated team of underwriters are on hand to help find solutions, overcome complications and answer any questions you may have.

 Before applying for a short-term property loan, it’s helpful to have certain documentation close at hand, particularly if you need to move swiftly to complete a deal:

 - Bank statements

-How can MFS help with your short-term financial needs?
+How can MFS help with your short-term lending needs?

-Where investors need flexibility, or even if they think their requirements are too niche to accommodate, short-term loans can provide much needed relief and keep property plans from falling through.
+Where investors need flexibility, or even if they think their requirements are too niche to accommodate, short-term property loans can provide much needed relief and keep investment plans from falling through.

-If you have more questions regarding what short-term loans are, or if you need a fast short-term financial solution, then contact our teams today:
+If you have more questions regarding what short-term loans are, or if you need a fast short-term lending solution, then contact our teams today:

-“What are short-term loans” is an often asked question.
+“How do short-term loans work” is an often asked question.
 Evidently, there are many elements to the specialist finance world.
-But while the details may seem intimidating at first glance, short-term loans are structured around getting funding out quickly and in complicated conditions.
+But while the details may seem intimidating at first glance, short-term property loans are structured around getting funding out quickly and in complicated conditions.
 Whereas mainstream lenders may shy away from complications, specialist finance lenders take them in stride and can help in complex circumstances.